We get results for you, Guaranteed!

 But the question is…..Do they really care about getting you into the program that is correct for your particular needs and circumstances.
 When it comes to repayment plans, one doesn’t fit all.
 We know this because we recognize that each person’s needs are different.

 We help you take advantage of the latest forgiveness programs put in place by Congress and potentially save you thousands of dollars.

 Working with us, you’ll save time and money by getting your student loan consolidation & enrollment paperwork completed by our team of experienced student loan application processors.
 Our trained personnel will work with you closely through the entire process.
 We will prepare all the required documents in order to submit your application to The Department of Education for your consolidation & enrollment.

 Our goal is to ensure that we help you get enrolled in the best program that will fit your student loan needs.
-You will receive your official approval over the phone in just minutes.
+You will receive your proposed quote over the phone in just minutes.

 What can Federal Student Help Document Preparation Service do for you?

 If you are seeking help to determine various student loan repayment options and forgiveness programs, lower your monthly payments, avoid delinquency, or even stop wage garnishment, Federal Student Help can assist you in preparing and filing the necessary documents for specific Federal Student Loan Consolidation and Forgiveness programs.

 Applicants can benefit from a properly prepared and filed application in numerous ways:

 - One Lender and One Monthly Payment – Combine all of your eligible loans with different companies into a consolidation loan with one monthly payment.